sjbylo/container-workshop/00-workshop-setup/README.md

 A) Absolute minimum requirements - access OpenShift via WiFi
 - A laptop with a modern up-to-date browser
-- Ssh installed, e.g. PuTTY
+- Ssh installed, e.g. PuTTY (for windows)
 - Wifi
 - Register for a free github.com account at https://github.com/join
 - Note: With just this, you can perform all of the OpenShift labs (in the cloud or with Minishift), but not the Docker based labs on your laptop.